Norbert515/flutter_villains/README.md

 Villains entering the page are decoupled from the page transition, meaning they can be as long as they want.
 On the other hand, if a villain leaves the page, the animation is driven by the page transition.
 This means:
- - the exit animation is always as long a the exit page transition
+ - The exit animation is always as long a the exit page transition
  - Setting the duration doesn't change anything